BestTimesToVisit.com Logo

 Lothian Buses

-Tip:Download the 'Lothian Buses' app for real-time tracking, journey planning, and mobile ticketing – it's a lifesaver!
+Tip:Download the 'Lothian Buses' app for real-time tracking and journey planning – it's a lifesaver.
 Avoid trying to pay with large banknotes; drivers often don't have change.
-Always have your fare ready as soon as you board to keep the queue moving.
+Always signal your stop clearly by pressing the button well in advance, and have your fare ready before you reach your destination.

 Edinburgh Trams

-The tram line runs from Edinburgh Airport through the city center to Newhaven.
-It's a modern and efficient way to travel, particularly useful for airport transfers and reaching areas like Princes Street and the Leith waterfront.
+The tram line connects Edinburgh Airport to the city center, terminating at York Place.
+It's a modern and comfortable option, particularly useful for airport transfers and reaching areas like the Royal Mile and Princes Street.

-Cost:£7.50 for an airport return ticket, £2.20 for a single city zone ticket, £5.00 for a day ticket.
-Tickets must be purchased *before* boarding from machines at the stops.
+Cost:£6.50 for an airport return ticket, £4.00 for a city zone ticket.
+Tickets must be purchased *before* boarding from machines at the stop.

-Tip:This is where many tourists make a mistake: you MUST buy your ticket before you get on.
-There are no ticket machines on the tram itself.
-Fines are hefty.
-The app 'Transport for Edinburgh' also allows ticket purchase.
+Tip:This is where many tourists make a mistake: you *must* buy your ticket from the machines at the tram stop and validate it before boarding.
+Failure to do so results in a hefty fine.
+The app 'Transport for Edinburgh' can also be used for ticket purchases.

 Walking